-<h3″>On motorcycle accident injury claims we often prepare and utilize “day in the life videos”.
+Our motorcycle accident injury lawyers often prepare and utilize “day in the life videos.”

 These videos track a client throughout his or her day, demonstrating how the collision has impacted every aspect of life.
 These videos let the insurance adjuster better understand your claimed injuries and limitations.

-Punitive & Exemplary Damages in a Dallas Motorcycle Accident Injury Claim
+Punitive & Exemplary Damages in Dallas Motorcycle Collision Claims

 What are exemplary damages in Dallas motorcycle accident injury claims?